Trent Wotherspoon: Political career

 Wotherspoon was elected in November 2007 and over the term became the opposition critic for Finance, SaskPower and SaskEnergy, as well as Chair of the Public Accounts committee, and committee member for Crown and Central Agencies and Saskatchewan's Commonwealth Parliamentary Association.
 Following the 2011 election Wotherspoon continued on as the critic for Finance and SaskPower and became the new critic for Education.

 2013 NDP leadership campaign

 On September 14, 2012, Wotherspoon announced his candidacy for the leadership of the Saskatchewan NDP.
 He was one of three declared candidates including MLA Cam Broten and doctor Ryan Meili.
 A fourth candidate, economist Erin Weir, withdrew from the race before the leadership vote.
 At the leadership convention, Wotherspoon received the fewest votes on the first ballot and withdrew.
 Broten won on the second ballot by a narrow margin.

 Interim leader

 Wotherspoon was interim leader of the NDP, and leader of the opposition in the Saskatchewan legislature, from 2016 until June 2017 when he announced his resignation in order to consider seeking the permanent leadership of the party in the March 3, 2018 leadership election.
 MLA Ryan Meili was elected party leader with 55% of the vote in March 2018.
-Wotherspoon was re-elected in the 2020 general election.